A diver computer is an essential piece of kit, but which one you chose to buy depends on your individual dive needs

 - Charge anywhere and anytime with wireless charging

-- Not one for divers on a budget!
+- Not for divers on a budget

-Possibly one of the most impressive dive computers currently on the market and one that is favoured by many technical divers.
-The amount of customization options available for dive computer is next level and it is designed to work with Air, Nitrox, Trimix as well as CCR.
-For a watch sized computer, the functions are incredible.
-You can add up to two wireless transmitters to monitor gas consumption and re-charge the battery whilst on the go with wireless charging.
-The sleek and strong design is a winner in all areas.
+The amount of customization options available for the dive computer is on another level, and it is designed to work with Air, Nitrox, Trimix as well as CCR.
+For a watch-sized computer, the functions are incredible.
+You can add up to two wireless transmitters to monitor gas consumption and recharge the battery whilst on the go with wireless charging.

 Best For: Technical divers